 - In comparison, you can usually only save $100-$200 under the new Self plus One option, and sometimes that option costs more, as shown in the recent FedSmith article on this change.
 Check the back page of your plan brochure (and also the section on “Changes for 2016”) before you make the wrong decision.

 - Medicare Part B enrollment raises premiums and often lowers out-of-pocket costs by less than the premium cost.
 Annuitants know that some plans make enrollment in Part B much less expensive than others, but most don’t know that the number of plans with this savings feature has gone way up.
 The Guide also shows how much overall costs vary depending on whether enrollees pay lower “grandfathered” Part B rates, the higher rates that affect new retirees for 2016, and the much higher rates for annuitants with the highest incomes in 2016 and future years.
-But how many higher income annuitants know they can often get those costs reduced by applying to the Social Security Administration (for the allowable events, including retirement, see page 7 in this link.
+But how many higher income annuitants know they can often get those costs reduced by applying to the Social Security Administration.

 Here are more shopping tips for FedSmith readers: